Sk-Abubakar/NebulaShare/README.md

 4.**Start the Development Server:**

 npm run dev
-npm run dev
-# or use bun run dev
+or use bun run dev